-"You will let me hear gladness and joy."
+"Let me hear rejoicing and gladness ..."
 (Ps 51:10)

 As we close, we assure all who are struggling with the sin of pornography and striving to cultivate chastity that you are not alone in your struggle.
 Jesus is with you, and the Church offers you love and support.
 Trust in and be led by the Holy Spirit.
 The Lord's mercy and forgiveness are abundant!
-"As far as the east is from the west, so far has he removed our sins from us" (Ps 103:12).
+"As far as the east is from the west, / so far from us does he remove our transgressions" (Ps 103:12).
 God's grace and concrete help are always available.
 Healing is always possible.
 We thank all men, women, and young people who are helping to build a culture of authentic love and chastity and helping others live a life of freedom and purity.